 OverviewThe Department of Special Education and Communication Disorders at the University of Nebraska-Lincoln offers you the best preparation for an exciting future in the audiology profession!
 Students are fully engaged in classes and clinic from the first day in the program.
 Students also have opportunities to conduct research, and complete practicum activities at the Barkley Memorial Center and sites throughout Nebraska and the United States.
 (Audiology is rated one of the best jobs of 2015 by CareerCast.com, Forbes and Time magazines.)

-The graduate program in audiology leading to the Au.D. degree is accredited by The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), American Speech-Language Hearing Association, 2200 Research Blvd. #310, Rockville, MD 20850, 1-800-498-2071.
+AccreditationThe doctoral (Au.D.) education program in audiology at the University of Nebraska-Lincoln is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

-Tips for Developing a Competitive Application
+For More Information–Tips for Developing a Competitive Application

-Student Outcome Data
+–Student Outcome Data